invopop/expert/README.md

 # Invopop Expert 🤖

 An AI agent that helps you with Invopop and GOBL (Go Business Language) documentation and implementation questions.
+It has access to invopop, gobl docs and the [gobl repo](https://github.com/invopop/gobl)

 ## 🚀 Quick Start